Mazar-i-Sharif: Since 2001

 By July 2011 violence grew to a record high in the insurgency.
 In late July 2011, NATO troops also handed control of Mazar-i-Sharif to local forces amid rising security fears just days after it was hit by a deadly bombing.
 Mazar-i-Sharif is the sixth of seven areas to transition to Afghan control, but critics say the timing is political and there is skepticism over Afghan abilities to combat the Taliban insurgency.

 On 10 November 2016, a suicide attacker rammed a truck bomb into the wall of the German consulate in Mazar-i-Sharif.
 Eight people were killed and more than a hundred others were injured.

 On 21 April 2017, a coordinated Taliban attack killed more than 100 people at Camp Shaheen, the Afghan Army base in Mazar-i-Sharif.

-In November 2018, VOA reported that 40 houses in Qazil Abad, an immediate suburb of Mazar-i-Sharif, used unexploded Soviet Grad surface-to-surface rockets as construction materials.
+In November 2018, Voice of America reported that 40 houses in Qazil Abad, an immediate suburb of Mazar-i-Sharif, used unexploded Soviet Grad surface-to-surface rockets as construction materials.
 As a result, several people were killed and wounded from explosions over the years.
 These rockets, left behind by the Soviet Army in 1989 at the end of the Soviet–Afghan War, were used as cheap building materials by the poor residents of the village.
 It was estimated that over 400 rockets were incorporated into the village as wall and ceiling beams, door-stoppers, and even footbridges used by children.
 When the rest of the world discovered this fact, the Danish demining group of the Danish Refugee Council visited the village and, after asking the residents, began demining and rebuilding the village, safely removing and disposing of the rockets through controlled detonation at the border with Uzbekistan.

-President Ghani visited the city on 11 August 2021 to rally local warlords to fight the Taliban.
+President Ashraf Ghani visited the city on 11 August 2021 to rally local warlords to fight the Taliban.
 On 14 August, the Taliban captured Mazar-i-Sharif along with Sharana and Asadabad, the provincial capitals of Paktika and Kunar provinces respectively.
 Local government forces and regional leaders Abdul Rashid Dostum and Atta Mohammad Noor fled to neighboring Uzbekistan.

 On 21 April 2022, Islamic State – Khorasan Province killed 31 people by bombing a Shia mosque.
 A week later, 11 people were killed in a double bombing.
+On March 9, 2023, the Taliban-appointed Governor of Balkh, Daud Muzamil, was killed in a bomb blast.

 Mazar-i-Sharif is also known for the Afghan song Bia ke berem ba Mazar (Come let's go to Mazar) by Sarban.

 Geography

+Mazar-i-Sharif is located in northern Afghanistan, serving as the capital and largest city of Balkh Province.
+It is situated at an elevation of approximately 357 m above sea level, and connected by a road network with Hairatan to the north, Kunduz to the east, Kabul to the southeast, Bamyan to the south, and Herat to the southwest.
+Mazar-i-Sharif is administratively divided into 12 city districts (nahias), covering a land area of 83 km2 or 8304 ha.